ianozsvald/data_science_delivered/README.md

             -   [py.test](http://pytest.org/latest/) to write cleaner tests than with Python's built-in `unittest.py` tests
                 - you can run `py.test -s` to see `stdout` (which otherwise is hidden unless the tests fail) and `py.test -s -pdb` to drop into the Python debugger on a failure (so you get dropped in to [pdb](https://docs.python.org/3/library/pdb.html) to do live debugging)
             -   [coverage](https://pypi.python.org/pypi/coverage) to figure out if you're actually testing all of your code (so you can figure out which bits need the urgent addition of tests!)
-            -   [hypothesis](https://github.com/DRMacIver/hypothesis) for fuzzing your unit tests and finding blind spots you missed (use this in _addition_ to your regular tests, not as a replacment for them)
+            -   [hypothesis](https://github.com/DRMacIver/hypothesis) for fuzzing your unit tests and finding blind spots you missed (use this in _addition_ to your regular tests, not as a replacement for them)

         -   Data integrity tests (make sure your data actually contains what you expect - you can easily ignore this step and easily write a solution that lies to you - _be very wary of skipping this_)